 Mr. Kevin Mundorff received his Bachelor of Science degree in Environmental Science and a Masters of Science degree in Biology from Stephen F. Austin State University.
 He has worked for more than eleven years managing natural resources acquiring expertise in tha areas of ecological classification, endangered species, wetland delineation, regulatory compliance, and the use of prescribed burning to maintain and restore natural systems.
 Kevin is a certified prescribed burn manager and has planned and supervised burns on more than thirty thousand acres throughout Texas and Louisiana, helping landowners to achieve their goals of fuel reduction, vegetation management, and habitat improvement.
 Kevin is a Project Manager at Raven and specializes in land management services that include prescribed burning and ecological planning, mechanical vegetation management, wetlands delineation and regulatory compliance.

-Mr. Jordan Fowler has been with Raven for over six years, gaining extensive experience in resource management and operation of heavy equipment including: bull dozer, skid-steer and skidder rotary drum mulchers, farm tractors and heavy transports.
+Mr. Jordan Fowler has been with Raven since 2003, gaining extensive experience in resource management and operation of heavy equipment including: bull dozer, skid-steer and skidder rotary drum mulchers, farm tractors and heavy transports.
 Jordan has received “Best Management Practices” (BMP) training and certification from the Texas Forest Service for erosion control and watershed protection.
 Jordan has worked with threatened and endangered species, including the red-cockaded woodpecker.
 He has managed and executed many prescribed burns and mulching projects aimed at achieving landowner goals including the restoration and recovery of wildlife habitats and sensitive plant communities.
-Jordan currently lives in Austin, Texas where he functions as Raven’s Austin area manager.
+Jordan currently lives in San Antonio, Texas and travels extensively throughout the state of Texas.